Mend for Visual Studio Code

 • Scanning mono-repos is not supported - if one repository is mapped to multiple projects, each project should be opened as a separate workspace in order to perform a scan.

-• As of November 2025, IDE scans do not affect or appear in the Mend AI Native AppSec Platform’s project-level scan history.
+• As of November 2025, IDE scans do not affect or appear in the Mend AppSec Platform’s project-level scan history.
 This capability will be added in a future release.